 - Rose Bowl – home to the famous New Year’s Day college championship game, as well as a monthly flea market.

 - Cal Tech – a private research university that is known for its engineering and natural sciences departments.

 San Fernando Re de Espana

 Named for King Ferdinand III of Spain, this mission is known for historically having the largest freestanding adobe convent that was originally used as a hospice for travelers.
 The church, school, convent and workshops have all been restored to their original state.
 There is also a great museum with a lot of interesting artifacts from the mission days.

 Founded on Easter Sunday in 1782, this mission is located in the Southern California beach town of Ventura.
 It was the last mission that Father Serra would christen before he passed away.
 The chapel is worth seeing, as it’s 90 percent of the original structure.
 Make sure to also check out the wooden bells that are the only one of its kind in California.

 Nicknamed the “Queen of the Missions,” this mission’s design is inspired after an ancient Latin chapel in pre-Christian Rome.
-It’s located on a hill overlooking the ocean, making it one of the missions with the best view.
+It’s located on a hill overlooking the ocean and the city of Santa Barbara, making it one of the missions with the best view.
 The scenic and sprawling gardens and courtyard are worth checking out, even if you can only see them from the outside pathway.

 This mission is named in honor of Saint Agnes who refused to be sacrificed to pagan gods.
 The colorful alter décor is from the original mission and is different than the typical gold centerpieces at the other missions.
 This mission is historically significant because it was the location of the Chumash Revolt, one of the largest Native American rebellions during the mission era.
 The gardens are not to be missed with a covered walkway overgrown with vines and an array of vibrant flowers.